 You have an obligation to keep the information contained in this return up to date.
 If you become aware of a new interest that must be disclosed in this return, or an interest that you have previously failed to disclose, you must submit an updated return within three months of becoming aware of the previously undisclosed interest.

-Disclosure of pecuniary interests and other matters by [full name of councillor or designated person]
+Disclosure of pecuniary interests and other matters

+by [full name of councillor or designated person]

-as a at [return 1 date] in respect of the period from [date] to [date] [counc [date] tillor's or designated l· person's signature]
+as at [return date]

+in respect of the period from [date] to [date]

+[councillor's or designated person's signature] [date]

 A. Real Property